cloudfoundry/docs-bosh/links.html.md

 ---
 ## <a id="definition"></a> Release Definitions

-Instead of defining properties that accept lists of IPs or DNS names, each job can define links that it consumes and provides.
+Instead of defining properties for every instance group, a job can declare links.
+(The job either 'consumes' a link provided by another job, or it can 'provide' itself so that any jobs, [including itself](#self) can 'consume' it).

+In the below yaml snippet the `name` field is used to differentiate between two links of the same `type` (`db`).
+Both the `name` and `type` that are provided can be arbitrarily defined by release authors.
+Other releases which consume these links must match the `type` specified.

 For example, here is how a "web" job which receives HTTP traffic and talks to at least one database server may be defined.
-To connect to a database, it consumes "primary\_db" and "secondary\_db" links of type "db".
-It also exposes an "incoming" link of type "http" so that other services can connect to it.
+To connect to a database, it consumes `primary_db` and `secondary_db` links of type `db`.
+It also exposes an "incoming" link of type `http` so that other services can connect to it.

+\*\*Note that when the `web`job is 'consuming' db links, the name of the link does not have to match the name of the provided db link (i.e. postgres has a link called `conn` while the web job consumes `primary_db` and/or `secondary_db`).
+The mapping between the provided link named `conn` and the consumed link named `primary_db` is done in the [deployment manifest file](#deployment).

 ```yaml
 name: web